GreenHatHG/Translate-wiki/README.md

-Translate the english contest of the wiki into Chinese
+Translate the English contest of the wiki into Chinese